Nocturnal emission: Indian traditions

 The Hindu text suggests those who had nocturnal emissions to bathe and chant mantras praying to return their virility.

-For Buddhist monks, masturbation is against the vinaya, but a nocturnal emission is not.
-During the third Buddhist council, it was suggested that having wet dreams as an Arhat does not count as an offence.
+For Buddhist monks, masturbation is against the Vinaya, but a nocturnal emission is not.
+After the second Buddhist council, a schism has occurred for some reasons; among them, it is traditionally reported that there was a disagreement on whether an Arhat could have wet dreams and what could cause such nocturnal emissions in them.

 East Asia

 Traditional East Asian medicine considered it problematic because it was considered to be an act of evil spirits that tried to rob the life of a person.
 The literature suggests a "cure" for nocturnal emissions, which prescribes fried leek seeds three times a day.